Code-Institute-Submissions/hogwarts-house-sorting/README.md

 I would like to acknowledge the following people:
 - Alan (CI Tutor Support) : A massive thank you for taking the time to resolve the cropping of an image canvas to ensure all the images are of equal size.
+- Holly (CI Tutor Support): A massive thank you for taking the time to explain storing data